ted-marozzi/toy-robot/README.md

 See the [ToyRobot.pdf](ToyRobot.pdf) for more details.

+See [gameprogrammingpatterns](https://gameprogrammingpatterns.com/command.html) for info on the command pattern used in this repo.

 ## VSCode Set Up

 Make sure you have g++ and cmake installed and added to path and the recommend workspace extensions installed.